jbergman-oddball/oddball-tech-challenge/README.md

-# oddball-tech-challenge
+# Firebase Studio

-Oddball Tech Challenge Repo
+This is a NextJS starter in Firebase Studio.

-This repo is dedicated to the Oddball Tech Challenge Project for the Oddcore Innovation Cup
+To get started, take a look at src/app/page.tsx.